Utils

 Calculate item distribution in

-]) – historical DataFrame used to calculate popularityrecommendations (
+log (Union[DataFrame, DataFrame, DataFrame]) – historical DataFrame used to calculate popularity

 - Return type